 If it's more upmarket shopping you desire look no further than Tours, Le Mans and Vendôme where you'll find all the boutiques you could wish for.
 Although La Chartre-sur-le-Loir, just down the road, is rather nice too!

 Fine dining you say?
 Take your pick!
 Most of the villages and towns surrounding us offer at least one very good restaurant.
 Our favourite however is the Hôtel de France in La Chartre-sur-le-Loir - you won't be disappointed - and Chez Miton in Chahaignes.
 For an unbelievable value for money option, Le Saint Pierre in Ruille-sur-Loire cannot be beaten (lunchtime ouvrierre menu) Lhomme also has its own friendly restaurant.

-about everything cyclists need to know about their hobby
+need to know about their hobby

 Wine tasting circuits

 There are so many pleasant vineyards dotted all around us I don't have space to mention them all.
 So I have come up with two circuits which take in a few of our favourites.

 The google map to the left takes you to the Domaine de Cézin of François Fresneau and the Domaine de la Roche Bleue in Marçon.